UN warns Sudan faces 'full-scale civil war' as air raid kills 22

 Issued on: Modified:

-The Ministry of Health reported "22 dead and a large number of wounded among the civilians" from the strike on Khartoum's sister city Omdurman, in the district of Dar al-Salam, which means "House of Peace" in Arabic.
+The Ministry of Health reported "22 dead and a large number of wounded among the civilians" from what it described as an air strike Saturday on Khartoum's sister city Omdurman, in the district of Dar al-Salam, which means "House of Peace" in Arabic.

 After nearly three months of war between Sudan's rival generals, the air strike is the latest incident to provoke outrage.